BdR76/CSVLint/readme.md

 The metadata uses the standard schema.ini format, see documentation [here](https://docs.microsoft.com/en-us/sql/odbc/microsoft/schema-ini-file-text-file-driver?view=sql-server-ver15)

-When you open a csv file the plug-in try to determine the column meta data.
+When you open a CSV file the plug-in tries to determine the column metadata.
 It will first look for a `schema.ini` file in the same folder as the data file, and check to see if it contains a section with the filename.
 If the file or section doesn't exist, it will scan the data and try to infer the columns and datatypes.
-You can manually change the meta data and press the blue disk icon to save it to a `schema.ini` file in the same folder as the data file for later use.
+You can manually change the metadata and press the blue disk icon to save it to a `schema.ini` file in the same folder as the data file for later use.